Click on map to explore our projects

 Improving the livelihood of smallholder farmers

 In Kenya, the agricultural sector employs three-quarters of the working population.
-In a bad season, they can lose their entire harvest, and lack the money to buy quality seeds and other inputs for the next growing season.
+In a bad season, smallholders can lose their entire harvest.
+They then lack the money to buy quality seeds and other inputs for the next growing season.
 Kilimo Salama is an agricultural insurance product that helps farmers cope with climate change and devastating weather shocks.

 The Kilimo Salama Model

-Kilimo Salama means "safe farming" in Swahili
+Kilimo Salama means "safe farming" in Swahili.

-Our vision is for agricultural insurance to be as common on a farm as fertilizer
+Our vision is for agricultural insurance to be as common on a farm as fertilizer should be.

 An automated weather station installed in East Africa.
 The station collects and automatically transmits measurements to the Kilimo Salama cloud-based server every 15 minutes.

 By reducing their risks, insurance encourages farmers to invest in their farms.
 This way, they can raise their yields.
 Findings from Kilimo Salama's impact survey in October 2012 suggest that insured smallholders step up their farm investment by about 20 percent.

 Kilimo Salama now comes in various forms and covers a wide range of risks:

 This is intended for smallholders with a loan and input package from a microfinance institution (MFI) worth $100 or more.
 Farmers produce corn on less than a hectare using improved inputs, and receive agronomic training from the MFI's field agents.